jsmarier-courses/project-1-Tseliosvasi/submission-message-soumission.md

 8. I changed the top menu colour to a lighter purple rather than the deep blue
 9. Changed the font size of the paragraph to 18px
 10. Changed the hover colour of the menu to orange
+11. Changed the colour of the logo to match the colour of the menu